zlogic/mendix-docs/content/en/docs/private-platform/pmp-admin.md

     * Delete a user account

 In the **Group Management** tab, you can create and edit user groups.
 These groups typically reflect your organization's structure.
 You can also use the **Automation Settings** option to automatically assign users to groups based on their profile attributes.

+## Platform

+In the **Deployment** section, administrators can view and manage statistics, activity logs, webhooks, and licenses..